xresco/Hexagon-Recyclerview/README.md

 The Hexagon-Recyclerview is a child of the default Recyclerview, which makes the usage of the Hexagon-Recyclerview exactly similar to using the default recyclerview.

 - Add the Hexagon-Recyclerview to the xml layout file
-- The Hexagon-Recyclerview has 4 paramters to specify:
-  - items_count_in_row: a number that is more than 2.
-It specifies the number of the items in the big row of the Hexagon-Recyclerview
-  - items_horizontal_spacing: (optional.
-Default 0dp) It specifies the dimension of the horizontal spacing between the items.
-  - items_vertical_spacing: (optional.
-Default 0dp) It specifies the dimension of the vertical spacing between the items.
-  - orientation: has two values horizontal/vertical.
-If not specified then the default value is horizontal.

 ```groovy
 <com.abed.hexagonrecyclerview.view.HexagonRecyclerView xmlns:app="http://schemas.android.com/apk/res-auto"
         android:id="@+id/rvItems"